harness/developer-hub/docs/platform/dashboards/use-dashboard-intelligence-by-aida.md

 #### Constrained queries

 Constrained queries add filter constraints for deliberate answers.
 Constrained queries typically involve a time filter, for example:
-   - What are my total AWS costs for project `qa-stage`?
-Filter for the past 45 days.
+   - What are my total AWS costs for project qa-stage?
+Filter for the last 45 days.
-   - Show me my daily deployment success rate.
+   - What is my daily deployment success rate?
 Filter for the last 60 days.
-   - What is my monthly build count by project.
+   - What is my monthly build count by project?
 Filter for the last 90 days.

 #### Custom queries